flexpa/os/docs/process/retreats.md

 ## Planning

 Preparation for a Flexpa Retreat happens at the start of each quarter.
-As soon the location for the next retreat is known, we start searching for a place to stay and host the retreat.
+As soon as the location for the next retreat is known, we start searching for a place to stay and host the retreat.

 **By the end of the first month of each quarter, we aim to have the following completed:**